A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we have presented a unified framework for measuring the degree of ill-posedness for linear operators by means of its spectral decomposition.
-We have shown that the derived concept coincides with the well-known definition in the compact case and allows us to interpret several non-compact operators as moderately or severely ill-posed as well.
+In this paper, we have presented a unified framework for measuring the degree of ill-posedness for linear operator {equations} by means of its spectral decomposition.
+We have shown that the derived concept coincides with the well-known definition in the compact case and allows us to interpret several non-compact operator {equations} as moderately or severely ill-posed as well {when the Lebesgue measure is chosen as benchmark case.
+Unfortunately, cross comparisons between compact and non-compact operators cannot be handled by our framework, because compact operators and the Lebesgue measure are not compatible with respect to multiplication operators, and we refer to Proposition~\ref{pro:nocompact} in this context.}

-However, currently our concept is not able to handle all bounded linear operators.
-The special situations (A), (B) and (C) in Figure \ref{fig:operators} have to be excluded for different reasons.
-It will be an interesting topic for future research to investigate whether a situation of finite measure $\mu(\Omega)$ can be handled similarly or not.
+{Currently our concept is also limited concerning the special situations (A), (B) and (C) in Figure \ref{fig:operators}, which have to be excluded for different reasons.} It will be an interesting topic for future research to investigate whether a situation of finite measure $\mu(\Omega)$ can be handled similarly or not.
 Furthermore it is unclear if other concepts to measure ill-posedness by means of essential zeros of $\lambda$ in the situation (B) can be related to our concept in some way.
 Finally, it would be an interesting question to find real-world examples for the situation (C).
 This mostly seems to be a measure-theoretic problem.

 Compared to the compact subcase, it is also completely open what can be said about the degree of ill-posedness of the composition of two operators.
 The Courant-Fischer theorem yields an upper bound for the decay rate of the singular values of the composition of two compact operators, and hence a lower bound for its degree of ill-posedness.
 However, in the non-compact case no such result is known yet, and it is not clear if anything can be proven about a composition's degree of ill-posedness with our concept.
 Furthermore, if a compact and a non-compact operator are composed, strange things can happen as has been recently demonstrated in \cite{DFH24,HofMat22,HofWolf09}.